fledge-iot/fledge-north-azure/docs/index.rst

 ..
 Images
-.. |azure| image:: images/azure.jpg
+.. |azure| image:: images/azure_iot.jpg

 Azure IoT Hub
 =============

-The *fledge-north-azure* plugin sends data from Fledge to the Microsoft Azure IoT Core service.
+The *fledge-north-azure-iot* plugin sends data from Fledge to the Microsoft Azure IoT Core service.

 The configuration of the *Azure* plugin requires a few simple configuration parameters to be set.